mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 All right, so now we have a new file called *students.json*, and I'm just going to *tail the file* so we can take a look at what's in it.
 So as we can see, this is a *JSON* representation of the *MongoDB collection*.
 These are just documents and arrays.

 All right, so this is a *mongoimport* statement, which is the inverse operation of *mongoexport*.
 This is pretty similar to its *BSON counterpart, mongorestore*.
 In this command, I'm going to use *mongoimport* to import the data set that we just exported.
 So as we can see here, we didn't specify a database or a collection for this *mongoimport* statement.

-Because there's no metadata in the JSON export, mongoimport has to figure out a place to put all this data.

-It defaults to use test as the database, and the name of the JSON files-- students-- as the name of the collection.
+Because there's no *metadata in the JSON export, mongoimport* has to figure out a place to put all this data.
+It defaults to use test as the database, and the name of the *JSON files -- students* -- as the name of the collection.

-So just to recap, in this lesson we covered mongostat, which gives quick statistics on a running mongod or mongos process.

-We covered mongodump, which outputs BSON representations of MongoDB, and mongorestore, which restores BSON representation in MongoDB into MongoDB collections.

-We covered mongoexport, which outputs JSON or CSV representations of MongoDB collections, and mongoimport, which takes the JSON or the CSV representations and creates a MongoDB collection from it.
+So just to recap, in this lesson we covered *mongostat*, which gives quick statistics on a running *mongod or mongos* process.
+We covered *mongodump, which outputs BSON representations of MongoDB, and mongorestore, which restores BSON representation in MongoDB into MongoDB collections*.
+We covered *mongoexport, which outputs JSON or CSV representations of MongoDB collections, and mongoimport, which takes the JSON or the CSV representations and creates a MongoDB collection from it*.